MrLoba81/clamp-meter/README.md

 * 2x 12mm M3 screws

 ### Assembly
+The PCB is really simple, you can find the schematic [here](https://github.com/MrLoba81/clamp-meter/blob/main/schematic/ClampMeter_schema.jpg)
+My final result is on my [instagram profile](https://www.instagram.com/mrloba81/) in this [post](https://www.instagram.com/p/Ch1pz97Maak/)

+#### Modify the pin header of the SSD1306
+I desoldered the classic pin header from the display and soldered the 90° version, due to have less space requirements
+You che have a look [here](https://github.com/MrLoba81/clamp-meter/blob/main/images/display.jpg)

-#### Print the enclosure
+#### The enclosure
 You can find two stl [here](https://github.com/MrLoba81/clamp-meter/tree/main/enclosure)
 It's suggested to use a Layer height of 0.2mm and First layer of 0.2mm Infill 12%
 I printed it with the classic PLA

-#### Modify the pin header of the SSD1306
-I desoldered the classic pin header from the display and soldered the 90° version, due to have less space requirements
-You che have a look [here](https://github.com/MrLoba81/clamp-meter/blob/main/images/display.jpg)

 ### Tune the ZMPT101B
 Pay attention while performing this task due to High Alternate Voltage!!!